 When Solstice Night ends, it is expected that the female move into the male’s household, and that by the following year she bear him a child.
 Bringing new life into the world is the highest honor for any Ilmarin, and for this reason, mothers are afforded greater status than fathers, as it is from the womb of the mother that life originates.

 LANGUAGE AND CUSTOM:

 During their menstrual cycles, women camp by the river, where their blood is offered to the gods.
-The Ilmar are not, however, without a sense of individuality, and will decorate their bodies with flowers, bones, semi-precious stones like jade and lapis lazuli, and with elaborate mud patterns.
+The Ilmar are not, however, without a sense of individuality, and will decorate their bodies with flowers, bones, henna tattoos, or with semi-precious stones like jade and lapis lazuli.
 Neither sex cuts its hair.
-Women wear a single braid, which can grow to their ankles, while the men wear locks down the middle of the back, either loose or in multiple braids.
+Women wear a single braid, which can grow to their ankles, while the men wear locks to the middle of the back, either loose or in multiple braids.

 To foreign ears, the Ilmarin language may sound hard and clipped, as vowel sounds are often unused.
 Common names include Xandr, Baldr, Heimdl, and Borz.
 Female names typically avoid the conjoined consonant, ending in ‘a’.
 Examples are Thelana, Aliaa and Anja.

 For the Ilmar, all life is sacred, from the smallest insect to the greatest camphor tree.
 They make no distinction between human or sentient life and animal or non-sentient (plant) life.
 All are part of a singular essence known as the Mother Goddess, Alashiya, or Zoë.
 The goddess exists in all things, even in non-living matter: in the wind, in sunlight, and in the earth.
 Alashiya is never seen or heard, but can be sensed through the skin.